 Nonprofit Retreat Week FAQ

-What is Nonprofit Retreat Week at Omega?
+What are Nonprofit Retreats at Omega?

 Each organization creates and leads its own retreat, and has access to all the amenities of Omega’s campus.
 Selected organizations use Nonprofit Retreat Week to develop strategic plans for the future, cultivate relationships among their board members, re-engage with their mission statements, heal organizational rifts, deepen staff commitment, and enjoy some much-needed peace and relaxation.